Joewus12345/openai-support-agent-demo/README.md

 npm run prune:sessions
 ```

+The pruning script also updates each user's `longSummary` retroactively.
+After a session's message log is reduced and its summary
+is refreshed, that summary is itself summarized and appended to the user's existing long-term summary so historical context
+is preserved.

 ## Contributing

 You are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions.